In the palm of your hand: Technology taking on billion-dollar food fraud challenge

 The research project is investigating measuring the MGO range and provide a provenance classification for Manuka honey.
 For the tea tree oil industry the project will use Zondii’s technology to detect product adulteration while also aiming to measure if tea tree oil is present in household products.

 Exploring the potential to improve the bottom line for producers

 Future areas of interest for Zondii include expanding on their early work with apples to detect the organic status of fruit and vegetables, as well as identifying the provenance of products to authenticate Australian-grown produce and the quality of products such as the micron of wool.
 This will have applications both at home in Australia and internationally.

 Zondii wool is a method of wool classing that replaces expensive outdated technology with a simple handheld scanning technique to easily and accurately detect the micron of wool.
-Using a smartphone, the technology identifies the spectral signatures for wool fibre diameter – micron.

 The technology would be able to be applied both in the shearing shed and at the sheep sale yards, allowing farmers to make better breeding decisions or buy different sheep genetics to ensure a better quality of wool.